bytepassperks/homekeeper/src/RENDER_FIX.md

-# Fix Render Deployment - Port Binding Issue
+# Fix Render Deployment - Missing Start Script

 ## The Problem
-Render is stuck at "progressing" because Vite dev server doesn't expose ports correctly for production.
+Render deployment fails with "Missing script: start" error.

 ## The Solution

-I've created two new files that will fix this:
+I've created/updated these files:
+1. ✅ `start-server.js` - Custom server starter that properly uses PORT env variable
-1. ✅ `vite.config.ts` - Configures Vite to bind to 0.0.0.0
+2. ✅ `vite.config.ts` - Configures Vite to bind to 0.0.0.0 and build to dist
-2. ✅ Updated `package.json` - Added proper start script
+3. ✅ Updated `package.json` - Fixed start script to use our custom server

 ## What You Need to Do NOW